In 2026, not knowing what web design trends are good for your website is a surefire way to lose potential visitors.

 11. Mobile-First Approach

-By far, one of the most important web design trends on this list.
-If your website doesn’t have a mobile-first approach, it can lead to a lot of issues down the line.
+This is by far, one of the most crucial web design trends on this list.
+Failing to design your website with mobile-first principles can create significant issues down the road.

 The best way to ensure that your website is 100% mobile-friendly is by creating it for mobile devices first and computers second.